 Among firms that do post, quality varies widely:

-• 59.9% of firms include at least one call-to-action (a clickable link like "Book Now" or "Learn More") in their posts.
+• 59.9 percent of firms include at least one call-to-action (a clickable link such as "Book Now" or "Learn More") in their posts.

-• The average post length is 428 characters -- roughly 2-3 sentences.
+• The average post runs 428 characters, roughly two to three sentences.
 Posts are brief, and many are clearly auto-generated or minimal-effort updates.

-• 33% of firms have posted within the last 30 days.
-The rest are either inactive or posted months ago -- meaning their profile looks stale to anyone browsing.
+• 33 percent of firms have posted within the last 30 days.
+The rest are either inactive or posted months ago, meaning their profile looks stale to anyone browsing.

 What active posting looks like

 The top-performing firms average 47 posts collected (we capped collection at 50 per firm).
 They post consistently with images, include calls-to-action, and maintain a cadence that keeps their profile fresh.
-These firms treat GBP posting the same way they treat blog content or social media -- as a repeatable, scheduled marketing activity.
+These firms treat posting the way they treat blog content or social media: a repeatable, scheduled marketing activity.

-• 100% have posted, and 100% post weekly.
-Not a single top-10% firm is a sporadic poster.
+• 100 percent have posted, and 100 percent post weekly.
+Not a single top-10 percent firm is a sporadic poster.
 Weekly posting is the floor for this group.

-• 4.4x more reviews (247 vs. 56).
-Whether posting drives reviews or vice versa, the association is strong.
+• 4.4 times more reviews (247 versus 56).
+Whether posting drives reviews or the reverse, the association is strong.

-• 100% have every basic field complete -- website, phone, hours, photos, categories.
+• 100 percent have every basic field complete: website, phone, hours, photos, and categories.
 No gaps.

-• Average of 47 posts with a mix of images, offers, and CTAs.
+• An average of 47 posts with a mix of images, offers, and calls-to-action.

-The bottom 10% is defined almost entirely by one thing: zero post activity.
-Every single bottom-10% firm has never posted.
-They have websites (93.8%), they have hours (93.8%), they even have decent ratings (4.8 average) -- but they are invisible in the posts feed, which means their profile looks static and potentially abandoned to prospective clients.
+The bottom 10 percent is defined almost entirely by one thing: zero post activity.
+Every single bottom-10 percent firm has never posted.
+They have websites (93.8 percent), they have hours (93.8 percent), they even have decent ratings (4.8 average), but they are invisible in the posts feed, which makes their profile look static and potentially abandoned to a prospective client.

 We also found modest positive correlations between post activity and other profile signals: post count correlates with review count at r = 0.22, and overall completeness score correlates with review count at r = 0.25.
-These are not causal claims, but the pattern is consistent -- firms that invest in their GBP tend to be more successful across all metrics.
+These are not causal claims, but the pattern is consistent.
+Firms that invest in their profile tend to be more successful across every metric.

 Limitations

-• Proxy data: We collected GBP data from public Google Maps results, which provides a snapshot of what Google surfaces publicly.
-Internal GBP metrics (impressions, clicks, calls from listing) are not available through this method.
+• Proxy data: we collected profile data from public Google Maps results, a snapshot of what Google surfaces publicly.
+Internal metrics (impressions, clicks, calls from the listing) are not available through this method.

-• Point-in-time snapshot: All data was collected on March 1, 2026.
-Profiles change frequently, and a firm's GBP state on this date may not reflect their typical activity.
+• Point-in-time snapshot: all data was collected on March 1, 2026.
+Profiles change frequently, and a firm's state on this date may not reflect its typical activity.

-• Geographic focus: Our 25 markets are intentionally focused on fast-growing mid-size cities.
+• Geographic focus: our 25 markets are intentionally focused on high-growth, mid-size cities.
 Results may differ in major metros, rural areas, or established legal markets.

 Data collection